poolpOrg/poolp.org/content/posts/2021-05-01-mind-hacking.md

 not transform,
 the objective reality.
 If that wasn't the case,
-the bet industry would fall apart.
+the gambling industry would fall apart.

 An alternate reality is one that is **incompatible with the objective reality** and, by extension,